AdithiJhanavi/CA2/README.md

 Potter Craft Game
 Welcome to the magical world of Potter Craft!
 This project is an interactive game that takes you on a journey through the wizarding world of Hogwarts.

-It is a responsive game, media query is given from max-width 570px, but as moblie view has a width of 370 to 375 it is adjusted accordingly.
+It is a responsive game, media query is given from max-width 550px and adjusted accordingly

 Potter Craft is a web-based game that combines elements of magic and skill.The project is designed to be an immersive experience inspired by the Harry Potter universe.